Robert Jay Mathews: Final days

 In the days leading up to his death, Mathews wrote a long letter declaring war on the federal government of the United States and justifying his group's actions.
 In it, he describes threats allegedly made to members of his family by Federal Bureau of Investigation (FBI) agents, including to his young son while he was away from his house, as well as a number of attempts on his life by other government agents.
 He explained the reasons for his decision to "quit being the hunted and become the hunter," and closed by writing, "I am not going into hiding, rather I will press the FBI and let them know what it is like to become the hunted.
 Doing so it is only logical to assume that my days on this planet are rapidly drawing to a close.
 Even so, I have no fear.
 For the reality of my life is death, and the worst the enemy can do to me is shorten my tour of duty in this world.
 I will leave knowing that I have made the ultimate sacrifice to ensure the future of my children."

 By the time they could set up the operation, all of Mathews's accomplices and friends had decided to move to safe houses.
-The government's agents surrounded Mathews in a house near Freeland, Washington on Whidbey Island on December 7, 1984.
-During the final confrontation, the FBI (as a joke), wore baseball hats emblazoned "ZOG".
+The government's agents surrounded Mathews in a house near Freeland, Washington, on Whidbey Island on December 7, 1984.
+During the final confrontation, some FBI agents jokingly wore baseball hats emblazoned "ZOG".
 They attempted to get him to surrender and leave the house; Mathews refused.
 Negotiations continued until December 8, when Mathews refused to talk further.
 The FBI then fired dozens of smoke grenades into the house in an attempt to force Mathews out, but did not know he possessed a gas mask, which thwarted this effort.
 Mathews opened fire on several agents who attempted to enter the house, and a long standoff began.
 When a helicopter appeared at nightfall, Mathews opened fire on it from an upstairs window—the helicopter's crew was unhurt—and then once again exchanged gunfire with federal agents.
 An FBI agent then fired three M79 Starburst flares inside the house from the helicopter, setting off a box of hand grenades and a stockpile of ammunition.
 Mathews continued to fire an assault rifle at agents as the house burned, but then suddenly stopped.
 After the wreckage had cooled enough to be searched, agents found the burned remains of Mathews's body, with a pistol still in his hand.